-UST Faculty Union calls for online classes as fuel prices surge
+UST Faculty Union head calls for online classes as fuel prices surge

 Art by Mei Lin Weng/ THE FLAME

-In a letter to Vice Rector for Academic Affairs (OVRAA) Prof. Cheryl Peralta, the USTFU proposed delivering most courses online while requiring high-stakes assessments to be conducted onsite.
+In a letter to Vice Rector for Academic Affairs (OVRAA) Prof. Cheryl Peralta, USTFU head Asst.
+Prof. Emerito Gonzales proposed delivering most courses online while requiring high-stakes assessments to be conducted onsite.

-The union said the measure would help ease the financial strain caused by rising fuel costs on students and faculty members.
+The president said the measure would help ease the financial strain caused by rising fuel costs on students and faculty members.

 “To mitigate the negative economic impact on both the students and the academic staff of the soaring fuel prices brought about by the armed conflict in the Middle East, I humbly suggest that most academic sources be delivered online and their respective high-stakes assessments be conducted online, for the rest of the semester, after the scheduled Preliminary Exams,” the letter, signed by USTFU President Asst.
 Prof. Emerito Gonzales, read.